neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 The criteria for deciding whether a method is adequate or not is its detectability.
 In steganography and stegaganalysis if a method is detectable we consider it broken.
 Imagine you use a cryptographic algorithm to perform your online financial transactions that can be decrypted by an attacker: this is unacceptable.
 So, the same can be applied to steganography.

+The main objective of steganalysis is to detect hidden information.
+If the information is detected we consider the steganographic method broken.
+Sometimes we can also extract the message but this is not so important because if we want to keep secret the message we have cryptography (Actually is usual to encrypt a message before hiding it).
+Steganography wants to keep secrect the existence of the comunication.
+So, if the communicacion is detectable the steganographic method is not acceptable.

 <br>